EnterpriseDB/repmgr/README.md

 This will remove the standby record from `repmgr`'s internal metadata table (`repmgr.nodes`).
-A `standby_unregister` event notification will be recorded in the `repmgr.nodes` table.
+A `standby_unregister` event notification will be recorded in the `repmgr.events` table.

 Note that this command will not stop the server itself or remove it from the replication cluster.
 Note that if the standby was using a replication